 Symptoms of endometriosis can include:

-Fibroids are muscular, usually benign tumors that form on the wall of the uterus.
+Fibroids are muscular, usually benign tumors that form on the uterus wall.
 Polyps are red growths on the lining of the uterus.

 If a miscarriage is responsible for the bleeding, it is best to speak to a doctor to ensure there are no complications.

-Some women experience spotting or light bleeding in early pregnancy.
+Some people experience spotting or light bleeding in early pregnancy.
 Bleeding may occur with or without other signs of pregnancy, such as nausea.

-Abnormal bleeding and pelvic pain during pregnancy may be a sign of an ectopic pregnancy, which can cause serious complications.
+Abnormal bleeding and pelvic pain during pregnancy may indicate an ectopic pregnancy, which can cause serious complications.

 A doctor can detect both regular and ectopic pregnancies using an ultrasound and blood test.
 Anyone who thinks they may be pregnant can also take a pregnancy test at home.

-Blood disorders can cause heavy bleeding and periods that last for longer than 7 days.
+Blood disorders can cause heavy bleeding and long periods.
 Other symptoms of a blood disorder include:

 - heavy bleeding after surgery and childbirth